liuzl/zliu.org/content/post/weighted-random.md

 ### Solution 2

 The first solution takes too much memory, then came solution 2: Compute the discrete cumulative density function (CDF) of the list -- or in simple terms the array of cumulative sums of the weights.
 Then generate a random number in the range between 0 and the sum of all weights, do a linear search to find this random number in your discrete CDF array and get the value corresponding to this entry -- this is the weighted random number.
-Binary search could reduce the time complexity from $O(n)$ to $O(log(n))$.
 ```go
 func WeightedRandomS2(weights []float32) int {
     if len(weights) == 0 {